PeterAltmann/SSIdemo/LAB3.md

 ```

 Aktiebolaget now has a VC of their company registration.
-In future labs, we take a closer look on how they can use this (and other VCs) when conducting business.
+In future labs, we take a closer look on how they can use this VC (and other VCs) when conducting business.